-What is Stefan Boltzmann Law?
+What Is Stefan Boltzmann Law?

-According to Stefan Boltzmann law, the amount of radiation emitted per unit time from an area A of a black body at absolute temperature T is directly proportional to the fourth power of the temperature.
+According to Stefan Boltzmann law, the amount of radiation emitted per unit time from area A of a black body at absolute temperature T is directly proportional to the fourth power of the temperature.

 u/A = σT4 . . . . . .
 (1)

-where σ is Stefan’s constant = 5.67 × 10-8 W/m2 k4
+Where σ is Stefan’s constant = 5.67 × 10-8 W/m2 k4

 For such a body, u = e σ AT4 . . . . . . .
 (2)

-where e = emissivity (which is equal to absorptive power) which lies between 0 to 1.
+Where e = emissivity (which is equal to absorptive power), which lies between 0 to 1.

 With the surroundings of temperature T0, net energy radiated by an area A per unit time.